29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 • No proper dark mode

-Yandex is also packed with a bunch of useful features, including language translator, document viewer, Smartbox search, device synchronization, keyboard layout switcher, and more.
+Yandex is also packed with a bunch of useful features, including a language translator, document viewer, Smartbox search, device synchronization, keyboard layout switcher, and more.

 7. Tor Browser